 - Emotional Signs: Depression, anxiety, irritability, irrational anger, personality changes

 - Physical and Behavioral Signs: Changes in sleeping (sleeping too long, not being able to sleep, not being able to wake up), dizziness, nausea or vomiting, loss of consciousness, blurred vision, ringing ears, sensitivity to light or sound, changes in appetite

-- Cognitive Signs: Inability to concentration, memory loss, disorientation
+- Cognitive Signs: Inability to concentrate, memory loss, disorientation

 This is not an exhaustive list, so even if your loved one has symptoms that are not here, you should still consider seeing a doctor.
-If it is determined that he does indeed have a TBI and it was caused by the negligence of another person, you are also going to want to contact a brain injury attorney in Columbia.
-Your attorney will help answer questions, deal with the insurance companies, and guide you toward justice.
+If it is determined that he does indeed have a TBI and it was caused by the negligence of another person, you are also going to want to contact a TBI attorney in Columbia.

 Speak to a Columbia Motorcycle Injury Lawyer Today

 Injuries from motorcycle crashes in South Carolina are often severe and leave the injured person and their friends and family anxious about the future and adjusting to life with a brain injury.
 We know that the last thing you want to worry about is how you're going to cover medical bills and lost wages as you move forward with treatment and rehabilitation.
 That's where an injury lawyer can help: we'll worry about your case, so you can focus on healing.